X-Men

 Ultimately, with Moira's support, Xavier decided to set up a school to secretly train mutants to protect a world that hates and fears their kind, dubbing them his X-Men.
 (Uncanny X-Men v1 #300) Charles and Moira later set up a training facility nearby as well.
 (X-Men: Deadly Genesis v1 #5)

 Xavier became aware of two other mutants, Pietro and Wanda Maximoff, and offered them to the chance to return with him to America to hone their powers.
 Pietro refused on their behalf, but they were later recruited by Magnus -- now calling himself Magneto -- who was also gathering mutants to his cause.
-(Uncanny Origins v1 #2) Learning of Magneto's intentions, Xavier and Amelia traveled to the long abandoned Auschwitz concentration camp to confront Magneto on the anniversary of his time there during World War II.
+(Uncanny Origins v1 #2) Learning of Magneto's intentions, Xavier and Amelia travelled to the long abandoned Auschwitz concentration camp to confront Magneto on the anniversary of his time there during World War II.
 There Xavier attempted a final plea to Magneto to work with him to bring about peaceful co-existence between humans and mutants.
 However by this time Magneto had given in fully to his hatred of the human race and refused to listen.
 Upon leaving, Magneto warned Xavier that when they next met, it would be as enemies.
 (X-Men v2 #-1)

 First Class